 Instructions: You can use the age of your home to help with this step.
-A licensed plumber can also help determine whether the pipes and fixtures may contain lead.
-Homes built before 1986 are more likely than newer homes to contain these features, but some newer home may have brass or other fixtures that contain lead. you cannot tell by looking at these fixtures if they have lead in them, so you should test your water (see step 4).
+A licensed plumber can also help to determine whether the pipes and fixtures may contain lead.
+Homes built before 1986 are more likely than newer homes to contain these features, but some newer home may have brass or other fixtures that contain lead.
+You can't tell by looking at these fixtures if they have lead in them, so you should test your water (see step 4).
 We investigated but didn't find any potential lead sources in this home.
-We will annually test our water and keep a record (go to Step 4) Year of construction of this home: Could not determine age This home has metal pipes and solder, which may contain lead.
+We will test our water annually and keep a record on file (go to Step 4).
+Year of construction of this home: We could not determine age.
+This home has metal pipes and solder, which may contain lead.
 This home has brass or chrome-plated fixtures or faucets, which may contain lead.
-4 WE HAVE OUR WATER TESTED FOR LEAD AND KEEP RECORDS OF ALL TEST RESULTS Instructions: You can call EPA's Safe Drinking Water Hotline, 1-800-426-4791, to find local contact information for testing your water for lead.
+WE HAVE OUR WATER TESTED FOR LEAD AND KEEP RECORDS OF ALL TEST RESULTS.
+Instructions: You can call EPA's Safe Drinking Water Hotline at 1-800-426-4791 to find local contact information for testing your water for lead.
 Testing costs between \$20 and \$100 per sample.
-If your water comes from a community water system, you can contact water utility staff, who may be able to test the water for lead themselves or refer you to an EPA-accredited lab in your state.
-If your water comes from a household well or other private water supply, you can contact your state or local drinking water authority for a list of EPA-accredited laboratories. for more information See EPA's 3Ts for Reducing Lead in Drinking Water Toolkit.
+Contact your water utility staff if your water comes from a community water system; they may be able to test the water for lead themselves or refer you to an EPA-accredited lab in your state.
+If your water comes from a household well or other private water supply, you can contact your state or local drinking water authority for a list of EPA-accredited laboratories.
+For more information, see EPA's 3Ts for Reducing Lead in Drinking Water Toolkit.
 We had all of the taps used for drinking and cooking tested for lead.
-Name and contact information for laboratory which tested our water: Laboratory analysis report is on file.
-Test results indicated a possible problem with lead in water.
+Name and contact information for laboratory that tested our water: Our laboratory analysis report is on file.
+Our test results indicated a possible problem with lead in our water.
 We disclosed lead in water testing and results to parents and staff.